 About

 “Therapy is a living experience.
 It is an invitation to explore why you think and feel the way you do.
-In my experience, good therapy is the most effective way to create a lasting connection to yourself, and thus others.” - Carmella Whitehead
+In my experience, good therapy, therapy that really access the core of you, is the most effective way to create a lasting connection to yourself, and thus others.” - Carmella Whitehead

 Carmella Whitehead has extensive experience working with adults, especially men.
 Some areas of specialization include, but are not limited to: trauma, relationship difficulties, anxiety, depression, identity issues, self-sabotaging behavior & life transitions.